 The Willis research found that 90% of companies believe their culture has improved, 83% believe their employee experience is better, and 84% believe employee engagement has gone up.

-Therefore, it seems like remote and hybrid work were a wake-up call to the fact that when people don’t feel safe, supported, or emotionally secure, they simply cannot do their jobs at their highest potential.
+Therefore, it seems like remote and hybrid work were a wake-up call.
+They showed that when people don’t feel safe, supported, or emotionally secure, they simply cannot do their jobs at their highest potential.
+Lack of clarity, isolation, and poor communication quickly reduce focus and motivation.
+On the other hand, when employees feel supported and informed, they are more likely to stay engaged and contribute consistently.
+This is a key foundation if you want to achieve engagement in today’s workplace.

 💡 Before we move forward, check out these powerful employee engagement stats!